I was browsing Reddit and came across this comic, which I loved:

 What about the ability to smell or taste certain things, such as the aldehydes that make cilantro taste like soap or the bitter chemical PTC (often used in classrooms to teach Mendelian genetics and Punnett squares)?
 Those are real examples of different people experiencing the same phenomenon totally differently.
 But smell and taste are actually special cases because of the way that they function.
 To detect a smell, you have to have a receptor in your nose specific to that smell or a molecular component of it.
 You have an army of differently shaped molecular receptors in your nose, most of which are doing nothing most of the time.
 It’s an inefficient but modular system–receptors can be removed without affecting the overall system’s functionality, and doing so can save metabolic resources.
 The ancestral state is actually having all the receptors, and over time different groups of animals have shut down parts of the genome that make receptors they no longer need.
 As an extreme case, dolphins and whales still have the genes to make all the different smell receptors, but all of them have been deactivated.

-What about aphantasia, the inability to make mental images, or propagnosia, the inability to recognize faces?
+What about aphantasia, the inability to make mental images, or prosopagnosia, the inability to recognize faces?
 Those are phenomena that are better studied than lack of internal monologue, and are proven to exist.
 Check out Blake Ross’s (the co-creator of Firefox) essay about his experience of finding out he had aphantasia for answers to common questions (and a very entertaining time).
 Unlike purported lack of internal monologue, aphantasia is a form of brain damage, which comes about due to congenital deformity or trauma, and affects other things like memory and emotional response.
 While the simple description “inability to form mental images” implies that it’s a modular change to perceptual experience, it’s actually a much more complicated phenomenon.
-The description of propagnosia as the inability to recognize faces is similarly misleading, but in a different way–propagnosia can occur in varying degrees of severity and in different types.
+The description of prosopagnosia as the inability to recognize faces is similarly misleading, but in a different way–prosopagnosia can occur in varying degrees of severity and in different types.

 While lack of internal monologue obviously exists among animals that can’t use language, I am highly skeptical that it exists among ones that can.
 If someone can form their thoughts into words, that means that even if their original thought was just an image or idea, there needs to be translation going on somewhere in the brain, which can be considered an internal monologue.
 Some people may not habitually monitor that part of their brain, and some people may just not think very much when they’re by themselves, but it seems to me that anyone who can talk must have an internal monologue.
 The monologue may manifest itself differently in different people–perhaps writers type out their thoughts, or deaf people perform internal sign language–but it seems to me that the only people who truly lack an internal monologue are those with aphasia, the inability to produce or understand language.